dfeagans/dEmail/README.md

 **Final Phase**
 - Add more signal, less noise.
 This available is already available on the internet.
 It's nice to have it sent to your inbox, but add more value to it.
 Possibly do statistical analysis on all previous practices at that track and our finish and predict probabilities of finishing in top 10, top 5, or winning.
+- Make it able to focus on specific cars and more/less than the current two cars.
+The in the GET request you could send a query parameter with the list of cars.
+- Come up with a better way of integrating the gmail account to send the emails and an easier way to maintain the approved list of email recipients that can make the request.